-The device contains two TMs.
+The devices contain one or two TMs depending upon which device is selected with each TM having a reference name of TM0~TM1.
 Each individual TM can be categorised as a certain type, namely Standard Type TM or Periodic Type TM.
 Although similar in nature, the different TM types vary in their feature complexity.
 The common features to the Standard and Periodic TMs will be described in this section and the detailed operation will be described in corresponding sections.
 The main features and differences between the two types of TMs are summarised in the accompanying table.

 Function STM PTM

-Timer/Counter $\sqrt{}$ \checkmark
+Timer/Counter √ √

-I/P Capture \checkmark √
+Input Capture √ √

-Compare Match Output $\sqrt{}$ √
+Compare Match Output √ √

-PWM Channels 1 1
+PWM Output 1 1

 Single Pulse Output 1 1

 PWM Alignment Edge Edge

 PWM Adjustment Period & Duty Duty or Period Duty or Period